Caucasus: Nanatsuki no Nie: Internet radio show

 An Internet radio show for promoting Caucasus, and the first Internet radio broadcast for Innocent Grey, aired its first broadcast on July 9, 2009.
 The show, produced by Rock'n' Banana, is hosted by Sanma Aji, who voices Venio Nanatsuki, and Doshizuku Hira, who voices Akane Hiyama, and is streamed online on every second and fourth Thursday of the month.

 Development

-Caucasus is the sixth project developed by Innocent Grey.
-It was announced on April 21, 2009 in the 2009 June issue of Tech Gian.
+Caucasus is the sixth project developed by Innocent Grey and was announced in 2009 June issue of Tech Gian.
 Like their previous works, the concept art for Caucasus is being done by Miki Sugina.

-Voice acting applications closed on May 12, 2009 and auditions concluded on May 25, 2009.
-Recording for the character voices began on June 12, 2009.
+The voice acting applications closed on May 12, 2009, and auditions concluded on May 25.
+Recording for the character voices began on June 12.

 Music

 The theme song to Caucasus, entitled "Snowdrop", was performed by Haruka Shimotsuki.
 The soundtrack of Caucasus was composed by Little Wing.
 Samples of the theme song and some background music tracks were provided with the 2009 September issue of Tech Gian.
 The soundtrack for the game was released on the same date as the game, on December 11, 2009.